 The IELTS test assesses your English language ability in all 4 skills – listening, reading, writing and speaking.
 There are 2 types of IELTS test – IELTS Academic and IELTS General training.
 Typically students wishing to study at a UK university at undergraduate or post-graduate level will require IELTS Academic and so most language schools in the UK offer this training.

-Pre-Test IELTS Listening Test Practice
+### Pre-Test IELTS Listening Test Practice

 Many candidates spend a lot of time practising for the IELTS listening test by doing old tests from test books.
 This is obviously a good idea as it helps make the test more familiar.
 However, repeated practice of just one test type will not improve your general listening skills very much and you need to take time with other listening sources as well.

-For section one you need to be sure you know the English alphabet and how each letter is pronounced in spelling words such as people’s names and place names.
+For section one, you need to be sure you know the English alphabet and how each letter is pronounced in spelling words such as people’s names and place names.
 Also, you will hear information given in numerical form.
-This information is simple but can be given quite rapidly so do some practice with phone numbers, prices, time and dates, percentages, fractions etc.
+This information is simple but can be given quite rapidly, so do some practice with phone numbers, prices, time and dates, percentages, fractions etc.

 Section four of the IELTS listening exam takes the form of a lecture.
 It will be about a subject you probably know nothing about.
 However, the answers will not be obscure words so do not worry about your lack of knowledge of the topic.
 Following the lecture stage by stage is the key.
-Your IELTS exam preparation can be with TED talks, longer (5+ minutes) news items or documentaries, these are perfect practice.
+Your IELTS exam preparation can be with TED talks, longer (5+ minutes) news items or documentaries; these are perfect practice.

-Following the Information
+### Follow the Information

-If you miss an answer do not keep waiting and waiting for it but be sure to be aware of the following keyword so you do not miss the next answer as well.
+If you miss an answer, do not keep waiting and waiting for it but be sure to be aware of the following keyword so you do not miss the next answer as well.
 This is important because losing the thread can result in losing several marks in a row.

 If completing sentences, be sure that the grammar is correct – if it seems wrong, you may have selected the wrong answer.
 Make a note and use the ten minutes at the end to think again.

 Spelling is very important and you will probably lose a mark even if you make a small spelling mistake.
 Try your best with the spelling as you listen and then use the ten minutes transfer time at the end to think about it again.

 Obviously, with multiple choice items, guessing can be quick and easy but still look at the answer options and decide which answers you think are probably incorrect and then guess from the others.

-Simon Cummings is Assistant Academic Director at The English Language Centre, an English school in Brighton, Sussex, on the south-coast of England.
+Simon Cummings is Assistant Academic Director at The English Language Centre, an English school in Brighton, Sussex, on the south coast of England.
 ELC offers intensive 4-week IELTS exam preparation courses that help students prepare for Academic IELTS.
-Simon has helped students learn English for more than 20 years and has more than 10 years' experience helping students successfully prepare for IELTS.
-He is also an IELTS examiner and regularly teaches on the IELTS exam preparation courses at ELC.
+Simon has helped students learn English for more than 25 years and has around 20 years of experience successfully helping students prepare for IELTS.
+He was an IELTS examiner for 15 years and regularly teaches the IELTS Examination Preparation Course at ELC.